cjlux/AI-ML_at_ENSPIMA/README.md

 The main classes of problems addressed by ML are exposed, with their principles, tools and limits of use, in the field of engineering.
 Programming, training and operating a neural network is illustrated from a practical point of view in Python language with the *tensorflow* and *keras* Python modules.

-## Skills acquired at supervised master's level

-- Have a global systemic approach

 ## Contents

 The module includes: